custom-components/ble_monitor/README.md

 **period**

   (positive integer)(Optional) The period in seconds during which the sensor readings are collected and transmitted to Home Assistant after averaging.
-Default value: 60
+Default value: 60.

+  *To clarify the difference between the sensor broadcast interval and the component measurement period: for example, my LYWSDCGQ transmits 20-25 valuable BT LE messages (RSSI -75..-70 dBm).
+With the period = 60, the component accumulates all these 20-25 messages, and after the 60 seconds expires, averages them and updates the sensor status in HA.
+The period does not affect the consumption of the sensor.
+It only affects the HA sensor update rate and the number of averaged values.
+We cannot change the frequency with which sensor sends data.*

 **log_spikes**